-To start or enable the IRIS HIPPI board, use the command below.
+To start or enable the IRIS HIPPI board (after a shutdown), use the command below.
 This command verifies that the versions of the firmware on the board and the driver in the operating system match.
 If they do not match, the driver loads a compatible version of firmware onto the board before starting the firmware.